itm-platform/Resource-Analysis/resourceAnalysis.md

+# ⚠️ Work in progress Do not use yet
 ## Resource Analysis Backend
 The endpoint `/resourceAnalysis` will return the estimated and actual efforts of users in tasks.
 It is similar to the existing `/resourceCapacity` but v2, admitting POST or URLEncoded Get (as we do with [/search](https://developers.itmplatform.com/documentation/#filter,-page,-sort-v2)